syncfusion-content/winui-docs/winui/Polar-Chart/DataLabel.md

 ## Label format

 The [Format]() property can be used to format the data labels.
-The following code example demonstrates the how to format data labels with three decimal digits.
+The following code example demonstrates the how to format data labels with single decimal digit.

 {% tabs %}